Relationships and Money: How to balance individual spending and future plans?

 Talk about finances

-The tip seems obvious, but the subject is still taboo for many couples.
+This means practicing financial transparency.
+It seems obvious, but the subject is still taboo for many couples.
 Some choose not to tell their partner how much they earn.
 According to financial advisory experts, this is not a good option.

 In the opinion of experts, for joint financial planning to work, it is critical to share numbers (how much you earn, how much you spend, how much you owe), goals, and priorities.